-8.1 PAYER PLAN PERIOD
+8.1 PAYER\PLAN\PERIOD

-The PAYER_PLAN_PERIOD table captures details of the period of time that a Person is continuously enrolled under a specific health Plan benefit structure from a given Payer.
+The PAYER\PLAN\PERIOD table captures details of the period of time that a Person is continuously enrolled under a specific health Plan benefit structure from a given Payer.
 Each Person receiving healthcare is typically covered by a health benefit plan, which pays for (fully or partially), or directly provides, the care.
 These benefit plans are provided by payers, such as health insurances or state or government agencies.
 In each plan the details of the health benefits are defined for the Person or her family, and the health benefit Plan might change over time typically with increasing utilization (reaching certain cost thresholds such as deductibles), plan availability and purchasing choices of the Person.
 The unique combinations of Payer organizations, health benefit Plans and time periods in which they are valid for a Person are recorded in this table.

 Field Required Type Description payer_plan_period_id Yes integer A identifier for each unique combination of payer, plan, family code and time span. person_id Yes integer A foreign key identifier to the Person covered by the payer.
-The demographic details of that Person are stored in the PERSON table. payer_plan_period_start_date e Yes date The start date of the payer plan period. payer_plan_period_end_date Yes date The end date of the payer plan period. payer_source_value No varchar(50) The source code for the payer as it appears in the source data. plan_source_value No varchar(50) The source code for the Person's health benefit plan as it appears in the source data.
+The demographic details of that Person are stored in the PERSON table. payer_plan_period_start_dat payer_plan_period_end_date e Yes Yes date date The start date of the payer plan period.
+The end date of the payer plan period.